Pension reform in Brazil: Age-based objections

 For those who are against Social Security reform, the government's proposal to establish the minimum age as the sole criterion for retirement disregards the different life expectations within Brazil.
 For example, while states such as São Paulo, Distrito Federal, Espirito Santo and Rio Grande do Sul have an average of 77 years of life expectancy, in other states such as Rondônia, Roraima, Alagoas, Piauí and Maranhão, the average is 70 years.
 In this sense, the minimum age of 62 for women and 65 for men proposed by the current government is very high and close to the average life expectancy of some states.
-In addition, increasing the minimum contribution time to 20 years for men is disregarding the Brazilian reality - marked by informal work especially for people with lower education and income - and hindering access to retirement.
+In addition, increasing the minimum contribution time to 20 years for men is disregarding the Brazilian reality – marked by informal work especially for people with lower education and income - and hindering access to retirement.
 Today, 15% of workers cannot contribute enough to retire.

 Women's issues

 Another argument against welfare reform is also a matter of perceived gender inequality.
 Contrary to the claim, critics argue raising the minimum retirement age for women is disregarding the double - even triple - journey they face.
 As a general rule, the minimum age for women would increase from 60 to 62 years.
 For rural workers, the minimum age would change from 55 to 60 years.
 Also, in the teacher categories, the Social Security proposal increases the minimum age of women by seven.
 According to the IBGE, in 2018, working women spent an average of 8.2 hours per week more than men on housework.
-In addition, according to Pnad data for the fourth quarter of 2018, 47% of women in the labor market are not registered - making it difficult for social security contributions.
+In addition, according to Pnad data for the fourth quarter of 2018, 47% of women in the labour market are not registered - making it difficult for social security contributions.